 What tourist attraction would you recommend in your country: Peggy’s Cove in Nova Scotia, with its rolling landscape of giant boulders, has always held a special place in my heart.
 It’s like Mother Earth knew I wanted to jump around on big rocks.

 Thank you to August Blair a.k.a.
-Survival is a Talent for the Blogger Recognition Award nomination: Writer August is a great resource both for those who have mental illness and for those who want to better understand what kind of behaviour is destructive for those who do have mental illness.
+Survival is a Talent for the Blogger Recognition Award nomination: August is a great resource both for those who have mental illness and for those who want to better understand what kind of behavior toward those who do have mental illness is destructive.

 Give two pieces of advice to new bloggers: 1) Each blog post should contain a payoff moment for readers.
 If you’re writing about something that’s been blogged about by countless bloggers, make sure there’s something new or insightful that differentiates your post from the masses.
 If you’re journaling, reach for your reader’s heart strings or put that tickle in their throat that makes them laugh.
 2) As much as you can, reciprocate when people like or comment on your posts, and those people will be more likely to like or comment on your posts again.